September 21-23, 2016

 Full Bio Dietrich Sneideraitis Dietrich Sneideraitis is the Senior Sales Manager for Powertrain Systems Business Customers and is responsible for all BMW Powertrain Systems sales in North America.
 Dietrich joined the BMW Group in 2009.

 Full Bio Eric Tech Eric Tech is senior vice president, Strategy and Planning, and president, Global Business.
 Eric successfully developed the blueprint for Navistar's strategic direction following a significant restructuring and refocusing of our business.
 Going forward he is responsible for defining meaningful and transformation growth opportunities as well as identifying combinations and potential global alliances for Navistar.
 Before joining Navistar, Eric spent almost two decades at the Ford Motor Company.
 He has BSME and MBA from the University of Michigan and has served as a past chair of SAE North American International Powertrain Conference.
 He is also a Midwest Trustee for the Boys and Girls Club and a member of the Salvation Army Chicago Advisory Board.
-Gary Rogers Gary W. Rogers recently served as the Director of Research at the Oakland University School of Engineering and Computer Science, having retired after an almost 29 year career as President and CEO of FEV, Inc. He also served as Executive Vice President of FEV GmbH, Aachen Germany.
+Gary Rogers Gary W. Rogers is currently Vice President, Advanced Engineering at Roush Industries, Inc. He was previously, Director of Research at the Oakland University School of Engineering and Computer Science, following his retirement after an almost 29 year career as President and CEO of FEV, Inc. He also served as Executive Vice President of FEV GmbH, Aachen Germany.
 He sits on the Board on Energy and Environmental Systems at the National Academies and has served on many technology assessment committees for the National Research Council of the National Academies.
 He is an SAE Fellow and was a founding member of the NAIPC Executive Leadership Team.
 Gary Smyth Dr. J. Gary Smyth is Executive Director of Global Research and Development at General Motors Company.
 Smyth began his career with GM in 1989 as a senior project engineer with GM Advanced Product Engineering in Warren, Michigan.
 He has held numerous positions in the Advanced Powertrain organization and was named Engineering Director, Advanced Propulsion System Controls in 1999, with responsibilities including advanced diesel and advanced emission development.
 In September 2004, he transferred to GM R&D as Director, Powertrain Systems Research Lab, where his responsibilities included directing all research and development globally for conventional and hybridized propulsion systems.
 In June 2010, Gary was promoted to Executive Director, North American Science Labs, GM Global Research and Development.

-Full Bio Takashi "Jay" Aoyama Takashi Aoyama has been a Board Member as well as President of Aisin Technical Center of America (ATC-A), Aisin Seiki's first independent product development company outside of Japan, since 2010.
-Aoyama leads the organization's expansion and reinforcement as the local Technical Center to ensure Aisin Group's continued success in the American marketplace.
+Full Bio Takashi "Jay" Aoyama Takashi Aoyama is currently the Senior Technical Advisor of Aisin Technical Center of America (ATC-A), Aisin Seiki's first independent product development company outside of Japan.
+Aoyama guides the organization in its expanding role and responsibilities as the local Technical Center for the American marketplace.

 Full Bio Jeff Hemphill Jeff Hemphill is Chief Technical Officer of the Schaeffler Group Americas.
 Mr. Hemphill is responsible for new product development, analysis and testing of transmission, engine and chassis components and systems for conventional and hybrid vehicles.
 Jeff has a BSME from The University of Akron, an Executive Certificate in Strategy and Innovation from MIT, and 28 years of experience in automotive powertrains.
 This includes manufacturing, product design, testing, and vehicle development experience.
 Mr. Hemphill has more than 90 patents filed or issued.
 Jeremy Holt In his role as Vice President - Global Business Development of TREMEC, Jeremy Holt is responsible for global sales, marketing, application engineering, strategic, market and product planning activities.
 The company has current operations in Mexico, Belgium, US and India and he has specific responsibility for the U.S. facilities and operations.